jmunixusers/presentations/BuildAVM/index.md

 - Make it your own workspace, users configure their own preferences on first boot, give it their own name, and set their own password
 - Least surprise
   - Never modify preferences like appearance, fonts, colors, etc
-  - Never remove applications, which is why we don’t offer a class “uninstall” option
+  - Never remove programs, which is why we don’t offer a class "uninstall" option
-  - Never modify something during packaging that removes an typical ability of Mint/Ubuntu
+  - Never modify something during packaging that removes a typical ability of Mint/Ubuntu
-- Keep it lightweight
-  - Fast downloads, fits on a flash drive, doesn’t clog up laptop hard drives
+- Keep it lightweight for fast downloads, fits on a flash drive, and doesn’t fill laptop hard drives
-- Prefer JMU mirror, faster downloads from mirror.cs.jmu.edu
+- Prefer JMU mirror and faster downloads from mirror.cs.jmu.edu
-- Working to make our setup work between VM and laptops
+- Try to keep our setup working between the VM and laptops

----

-# VM Skeleton

 ---